 What happened to make this cat, bigger than life, fall out of fancy with the Cat Fancier’s.

-- In January 1878, a dozen of these down-east, working class heroes were listed in the program of a show held in Boston, MA.
+- In January 1878, a dozen of this down-east, working class heroes were listed in the program of a show held in Boston, MA.

 - In May of 1985, The most famous and largest of the early shows was held at New York’s Madison Square Garden.
 A brown tabby female Maine Coon Cat named Cosey owned by Mrs. E. N. Barker, was the winner of the National Cat Show.
 How many Maine Coons that were entered in the show cannot easily be determined because they were classified with Persians and Angoras as “longhaired.”
 All cats were categorized first by hair length and then by sex.